biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

     table
     chair

-We can get a list of unique words and their number of occurrences using:
+In a terminal, we can get a list of unique words and their number of occurrences using:

 <div class="highlight">